Houses

 Why we like this house

-Because here, a combination of courage and madness has created something wonderful: Aimée Michelfelder and Jurek Brüggen dared to purchase the Komturei grounds and, together with partners, turn it into something that will hopefully have a positive impact on the entire town in the future.
+Because here, a combination of courage and madness has created something wonderful: the young architects dared to purchase the Komturei site and, together with private partners and with the support of the city and the state of Saxony-Anhalt, created something that will hopefully have a positive impact on the entire town in the future.

 This house is great for